Should you be using AI to manage your health in 2026?

 “I got my thyroid results back.
 TSH is 2.1 (my doctor says that’s fine), but I asked for the full panel.
 My fT4 is mid-range and fT3 is in the lower third.
 Does this fit with my symptoms of fatigue, hair thinning, and not waking refreshed?
 What would be useful to discuss with my doctor about this pattern?”

-Your research assistant can start connecting patterns across your symptoms and responses, like a practitioner would over multiple appointments.
+Your research assistant can start connecting patterns across your symptoms and responses — much like a practitioner would over multiple appointments.
 But remember: they’re helping you prepare.
-The practitioner is still the one with expertise and accountability (or if you are doing it yourself, the responsibility lies with you!).
+The practitioner is still the one with expertise, examination capability, and accountability.

-Important note: Most AI tools don’t remember between completely separate conversations unless you use their memory features (like ChatGPT’s memory or Claude’s memory).
-If you’re starting a new conversation, you may need ti include the relevant context again.
-It can also be good to save the conversation as a web browser bookmark so you can return to it later, or make use of ChatGPT or Claude “projects:”.
+Practical note: Most AI tools don’t remember between separate conversations unless you use their memory features (ChatGPT’s memory or Claude’s Projects, for example).
+If you’re starting a new conversation, include the relevant context again — or bookmark a useful conversation so you can return to it.
+Claude’s Projects feature in particular is worth exploring if you want to build a persistent health research context over time.

-There are clear moments where more research isn’t the answer:
+There are clear signals that more AI research isn’t the answer:

 Ask yourself:

-- Would testing or professional assessment actually answer this, or am I hoping research will?
+• Would testing or professional assessment actually answer this, or am I hoping more research will?

-- Is this getting more complex instead of simpler?
+• Is this getting more complex rather than simpler?

 Responsibility never transfers to the AI

-No system, AI or human, carries the consequences of your decisions except you.
+No system — AI or human — carries the consequences of your health decisions except you.

 A research assistant makes your decisions clearer.
 They don’t make the decisions for you.